cdharini/TinyTweet/README.md

 The following **additional** features are implemented this week (optionals not completed last week):

 * [x] Store tweets using DBFlow and retreive them when offline.
+* [x]  When a user leaves the compose view without publishing and there is existing text, prompt to save or delete the draft.
+If saved, the draft should then be persisted to disk and can later be resumed from the compose view.

 ## Video Walkthrough